arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 computed.
 The possible values are `"insert"`, `"update"`, and `"replace"`.

 @RESTSTRUCT{keepNull,computed_field,boolean,optional,}
-Whether the result of the expression is stored if it evaluates to `null`.
+Whether the target attribute is set if the expression evaluates to `null`.

 @RESTSTRUCT{failOnWarning,computed_field,boolean,optional,}
 Whether the write operation fails if the expression produces a warning.